“I’m Going Fishing” Trilogy part III March 26

 But when the morning had now come, Jesus stood on the shore, yet the disciples did not know that it was Jesus.

 Then Jesus said to them, “Cast the net on the right side of the boat, and you will find some.”
 So they cast, and now they were not able to draw it in because of the multitude of fish.

 Therefore, that disciple whom Jesus loved said to Peter, “It is the Lord!”
 Now when Simon Peter heard that it was the Lord, he put on his outer garment (for he had removed it), and plunged into the sea.

-Peter had been commissioned to be a leader, and he has lead in the wrong direction by returning to his old ways, hence the reference to Simon Peter.
-He is trying to return to the world he knew before he was converted.
-But he has a new anointing.
-A gift from God that he doesn’t really understand yet.
+Peter had been commissioned to be a leader, and he has led in the wrong direction by returning to his old ways, hence the reference to Simon Peter.
+He is trying to return to the world he knew before he was converted, but he has a new anointing.
+A gift from God that he does not really understand yet.
 When Peter said these words six other disciples followed him.

 Jesus gave Peter a choice at this moment by loading him up with fish and blessing him.
 Simon could have opted to have gone back to his old lifestyle, a place of comfort.